EXIF Viewer & Remover - Inspect and Strip Photo Metadata

 EXIF (Exchangeable Image File Format) is hidden metadata that cameras and phones embed in every photo — including the device model, camera settings, the exact date and time, and most concerningly the GPS coordinates of where the photo was taken.
 Removing EXIF before sharing photos online prevents strangers from learning your home address from an Instagram post.

 privacyDrop any JPG, PNG, HEIC, TIFF or WebP onto the tool and it lists every metadata field grouped by category: Camera (make, model, lens), Exposure (aperture, shutter, ISO, focal length), Date & Time, Location (GPS), and other XMP/IPTC fields.
-Everything is read locally with exifr — your photo never leaves your device.
+Your photo is uploaded over HTTPS to our secure server to read its metadata, then deleted automatically after processing — we never store, share, or sell it.

-usageThe cleaned image is re-encoded through a canvas at 95% quality JPEG (or lossless PNG if the source was PNG).
+usageThe cleaned image is re-encoded on our server at 95% quality JPEG (or lossless PNG if the source was PNG).
 For 99% of casual sharing this is visually identical; for archival originals you should keep an untouched copy.
 The metadata strip is total — no EXIF, GPS, IPTC or XMP block survives.

 qualityiPhones embed precise GPS coordinates in every photo by default.
 When you AirDrop, message or upload that photo, the GPS travels with it.
 Anyone with the file can pull up the location in a map viewer — including ex-partners, stalkers and bots scraping social media.
 Strip the EXIF before sharing publicly.

-privacyYes — exifr decodes HEIC/HEIF metadata too.
-The viewer surfaces lens model, aperture, ISO, and the full GPS block including altitude when present.
+privacyYes — the viewer decodes HEIC/HEIF metadata too.
+It surfaces lens model, aperture, ISO, and the full GPS block including altitude when present.
 The cleaned output is re-encoded as JPEG since HEIC is not universally supported.

 technicalMost social platforms strip EXIF on upload (good), but screenshots take a fresh metadata-free copy by default (also good).
 Photoshop and most editors preserve EXIF on Save and Save As unless you choose "Export As" with the "Include metadata" option unchecked.
 Always check the actual file with our viewer before assuming.

-tipsYes — the Export JSON button saves every field exifr finds, including raw GPS coordinates, camera serial numbers and timestamp precision.
+tipsYes — the Export JSON button saves every field the viewer finds, including raw GPS coordinates, camera serial numbers and timestamp precision.
 Photo forensics workflows often diff this JSON against expected camera profiles to detect manipulation.

 Real problems it solves every day — for businesses, creators, and everyday tasks.
 Find the use case that fits you and start in seconds.